< Back to blog

 • Closed bridge: The borrower has a set date when the loan will be repaid.
 For example, a person has already exchanged on a property and has a fixed completion date.
 The sale proceeds of that property will be used to repay the bridging loan.

-• Open bridge: The borrower is required to have an exit plan to repay the loan, for example once properties have been built and sold, but there is no definitive date at the outset.
-However, there will be a clear cut-off point that the loan is expected to be repaid by.
+• Open bridge: The borrower is required to have an exit plan to repay the loan, for example, once properties have been built and sold, but there is no definitive date at the outset.
+However, there will be a clear cut-off point when the loan is expected to be repaid.

 How does it work and who is it for?